Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 Taking aspirin will help in solving the problem of thick blood.
 There is also a special drug Thrombo ACC, which is based on the same aspirin.

-Known and effective folk remedies.
+Effective folk remedies are also known.
 One of them is meadowsweet (meadowsweet).
 Tinctures and preparations based on it can become a full-fledged replacement for aspirin, they are often prescribed for diseases of the circulatory system.

 One of the recipes is as follows: the meadowsweet is brewed by preparing a decoction at the rate of 1 tablespoon of herbs per glass of boiling water.
-Filling the grass with boiling water, the broth is left to infuse for half an hour, then filtered and drunk in the form of tea.
+Pouring boiling water over the grass, the broth is left to infuse for half an hour, then filtered and drunk in the form of tea.

-Whatever the causes of thick blood, there are a huge number of means to combat it, and everyone will choose the right one for themselves.
+Whatever the reasons for thick blood, there are a huge number of means of dealing with it, and everyone will choose the right one for themselves.